Eviction of introductory council tenants

 set out your reasons in writing, including any relevant evidence

-When the council starts court action, the court sends you paperwork including a defence form to return within 14 days.
+The court sends you paperwork including a defence form to return within 14 days.

 The court should not make a possession order if:

-You can't usually ask the court to stop the bailiffs at this stage but you may still be able to persuade the council to stop the bailiffs if you can show things have improved.
+You cannot usually ask the court to stop the bailiffs at this stage but you may still be able to persuade the council to stop the bailiffs if you can show things have improved.

 For example, you could make a realistic proposal for paying off any rent arrears.